Radio Days | 1987

 Joe’s school, where the anatomically explicit snowman is built, is PS70, 30-45 42nd Street, Astoria in Queens, and the Hebrew class, where Joe steals the money meant for the Jewish National Fund, was the Synagogue Congregation Mogen Abraham, which stood on Attorney Street on the Lower East Side.

 Aunt Bea (Dianne Wiest) and her beau Chester take young Joe to see The Philadelphia Story at Radio City Music Hall, 1260 Sixth Avenue, where he's understandably overwhelmed by the spectacular gold-leaf foyer.
-It's also where Daddy Warbucks takes Annie to see Camille in John Huston’s film of the stage musical, and where Michael Corleone watches The Bells Of St Mary’s in The Godfather.
+It's also where Daddy Warbucks takes his young ward to see Camille in John Huston’s film of the stage musical Annie, and where Michael Corleone watches The Bells Of St Mary’s in The Godfather.

 The fast food establishment they visit was Horn and Hardart, then one of the few remaining automats in the city, which stood at 200 East 42nd Street.
 But this is New York, time passes, and even this one is now just a memory.

-Still going strong, though, is Macy’s, 34th Street between Seventh Avenue and Broadway, where Joe gets a chemistry set with Aunt Bea’s winnings from the radio quiz.
+Still going strong, though, is Macy's Herald Square, 151 West 34th Street between Seventh Avenue and Broadway, where Joe gets a chemistry set with Aunt Bea’s winnings from the radio quiz.
 The store is, of course, the setting for 1947 Christmas classic Miracle On 34th Street.